PickleNik/rastro/README.md

 | `npm run preview`      | Preview your build locally, before deploying     |
 | `npm run astro ...`    | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro --help` | Get help using the Astro CLI                     |

+# ⚠️ Disclaimer

+The R\*stro template and its contents are not affiliated with, funded, authorized, endorsed by, or in any way associated with the Rust Foundation or the Rust programming language.
+The official Rust website can be found at [https://www.rust-lang.org/](https://www.rust-lang.org/)